-September is National Service Dog Month, a time to recognize and reflect on the many roles service dogs have in our lives.
 Dog people know dogs through and through.
 Most of us have had dogs for our whole lives, and certain things are second nature when it comes to their care.
 We may already know the best toys, the best ways to train them, and even obscure information like managing barking habits or the best diet to keep them healthy.
+Dogs are like humans (only better!) in many ways, we already know they can suffer from arthritis, just like humans.
+Another is that they also can suffer from PTSD (Post-Traumatic Stress Disorder) when they have experienced something scary, shocking or had to endure dangerous circumstances.

 What we may not know is how to manage service dogs, or dogs dealing with PTSD to help improve their quality of life after traumatic experiences.
 Maybe you are rescuing a dog with an unfortunate history or maybe your dog has recently suffered a traumatic experience.
 Read on for more information you need to know.